capaj/kan/README.md

 * gulp - The streaming build system

 ## Quick start
-  The quickest way to get started with EAN is to clone the project and then:
+  The quickest way to get started with KAN is to clone the project and then:

-  1. Install dependencies:
+  1. Install dependencies(which installs frontend deps as well):

     ```
     $ npm install